-For those not familiar with the model it’s shown on the rbelow (courtesy of MLQ International):
+For those not familiar with the Full Range Leadership Model, you can see it below (courtesy of MLQ International):

 The Top Six Leadership Behaviours